 Representations concerning Regulations Amending the Immigration and Refugee Protection Regulations (Excessive Demand): Canada Gazette, Part I, Volume 155, Number 13

 Introduction and background:

-Battista Smith Migration Law Group has substantial experience and expertise in representing clients at risk of being determined medically inadmissible, and we are grateful for the opportunity to comment on proposed regulatory amendments regarding the application of s.
+Battista Migration Law Group has substantial experience and expertise in representing clients at risk of being determined medically inadmissible, and we are grateful for the opportunity to comment on proposed regulatory amendments regarding the application of s.
 38(1)(c) of the Act.